 Philosophy is both mystical and very practical - freedom or liberation is not an abstract concept, it is the purpose of life.

-I reference four main sources:
+I reference five main sources:

 The Fourth Way - taught by Peter Ouspensky and Rodney Collin - focused on being present and self-remembering - based on the teachings of G.I.
 Gurdjieff.